Posted on

 • A tiny size for small mobile screens (around 200px)

-The email client will automatically choose the best size for the screen and bandwidth.
-To specify multiple image sizes in your email, use the <img srcset> attribute.
+To specify multiple image sizes in your email, use the Add img srcset attribute.

 Make media mobile-friendly

-Keep these tips in mind and your email images, videos, and other media will display beautifully on any device.
+Note these things and your email images, videos and other media will display perfectly on any device.
 Your subscribers will appreciate an email that looks great and is easy to read wherever they open it.

 Size font in ems, not pixels